 Although the MCMC algorithm employed performs well for the problems considered, scalability remains a challenge.
 The discrete and multimodal nature of the posterior poses difficulties for efficient sampling, and the computational cost scales linearly with the number of series, as a separate particle filter must be run for each.
 This highlights the need for more scalable inference methods in high-dimensional settings.

 The proposed model may also be extended in several ways.
 A central assumption is that observations within a segment are independent of those in other segments.
-However, in many practical settings, this assumption may be overly restrictive—for example, when certain data characteristics persist or evolve gradually across segment boundaries.
-An extension to incorporate Markov switching dynamics, where segment-specific parameters can transition between a set of recurring states, may provide a more flexible framework for modelling data exhibiting distinct and recurring \emph{regimes}.
-Similarly, the latent directed graph is assumed to be fixed.
-Future work may relax this to allow the graph to change at certain times, reflecting a shift in the lead-lag relationships.
+However, in some practical settings, this assumption can be restrictive, for example, when certain data characteristics persist or evolve gradually across segment boundaries.
+An extension to incorporate Markov switching dynamics, where segment-specific parameters can transition between a set of recurring states, could provide a more flexible framework for modeling data that exhibit distinct and recurring \emph{regimes}.
+Finally, in this paper we have assumed a fixed latent directed graph.
+For our future work we plan to relax this assumption and allow the graph to change at certain times, reflecting a shift in the lead-lag relationships.